grammyjs/website/site/docs/guide/deployment-types.md

 Places where webhooks work well include:

 - On servers with SSL certificates.
-- On hosted “frontend” instances that scale according to their load.
+- On hosted "frontend" instances that scale according to their load.
 - On serverless platforms, such as cloud functions or programmable edge networks.

 ## I Still Have No Idea What to Use